How can an NRI Invest in the Indian Stock Market & Mutual Funds?

 Can NRI invest in mutual funds in India?

-If you are thinking, can NRI invest in mutual funds or not, then yes, NRI can invest in Mutual Fund in India.
+If you are thinking, can NRI invest in mutual funds or not, then yes, NRI can invest in Mutual Funds in India.
 However, due to heavy paperwork and other Foreign Account Tax Compliance Act (FATCA) regulations, certain mutual fund houses do not accept applications from US-based NRIs as well as Canada-based NRIs.
-If you are based in these countries, then you have to look for the mutual fund houses which offer mutual funds for NRI in these countries or comply with the additional documentation required as per FATCA.
+If you are based in these countries, you must look for the mutual fund houses that offer mutual funds for NRI in these countries or comply with the additional documentation required as per FATCA.

 Accounts requirements